-—These words began it all.
+—These words started it all.
 They are what shaped the Trump candidacy.
-It was the beginning of both his rise and his fall, and no one ever looked back.
-Although his fans (formed of both sides of the isle) might not believe that Mexicans are deserving of this charge, the insinuation from their new candidate had a profound significance: here was a man, whatever his poor choice of words, who would actually do something to contain illegal immigration.
-But this was only the beginning of the beginning (what many believed was the beginning of the end) of Donald Trump.
+It was the beginning of his rise and his fall, and no one ever looked back.
+Although his fans (from both sides of the spectrum) might not believe that Mexicans are deserving of this charge, the insinuation from their new candidate had a profound significance: here was a man, whatever his poor choice of words, who would actually do something to contain illegal immigration.
+But this was only the beginning of the beginning (what many believed was also of the end) of Donald Trump.
 The world was stunned, much of it angry.
-One can say anything about illegal immigrants: they’re taking advantage of the American system and her resources; they’re having “anchor babies;” they have broken the law (yes, even that some “may be” rapists)—and that Mexico must pay for the wall.
+One can say anything about illegal immigrants, that they’re taking advantage of the American system and her resources; that they’re having “anchor babies;” that they have broken the law (yes, even that some may be rapists)—and that Mexico must pay for the wall.
 But when you peg an adjective of that sort upon a group of people without any exclusion, you have gone further than anyone has gone before.

 —The face of Trump changed forever, not in physiognomy, but spiritually.
 Something had been let loose: a new knowledge.
 No one ever called Trump a racist before, and now many are wondering if this has always been the makeup of the man.
 It is very likely (initially, at least), that he did not mean to say that all Mexicans were rapists, and that what he truly meant, poorly spoken, was that the danger of illegal immigration was the fact that some will be—just like some will be other types of criminal, etc., and that we must protect ourselves against the unknown.
 But when he said that “some of them I’m sure are nice,” he put the last nail in his coffin: he was deliberately saying that all illegal Mexicans were rapist.
 At least most.
 The nature of Trump is to never take anything back, but to double down on his heresies, and this may have been the symptom driving the “some of them I’m sure are nice” pronouncement.
 But people don’t think in these terms.
 People listen and believe.
 The offense, of course, would not go unanswered.
 I predict that he will get fewer Mexican-American votes than any other candidate in history.

 —One thing we can be sure of: having put so much on the line, things will never be same for Donald Trump should he lose the election.
 He has added more enemies to his public and even private roster than anyone should dream of.
-The lawsuit against Trump University—demonstrating the bias against an easy target—could be the first cough of the painful, end-of-all flue.
+The lawsuit against Trump University—demonstrating the bias against an easy target—could be the first cough in the painful end-of-all flues.
 No lawsuit or trial against Hillary Clinton is imminent, showing her vast protection (the head of the DOJ was appointed by a Democrat).
 With this sluggishness or deliberate inactivity in the email case against Hillary Clinton, the wall is building around Donald Trump rather than around Mexicans.
-Donald Trump himself seems to know that this is the make-or-break move of his life, the kind of move one undertakes when approaching the last spasm, when there is only thing left to do, the crowning achievement, in one’s long, life’s journey.
+Donald Trump himself seems to know that this is the make-or-break move of his life, the kind of move one undertakes when approaching the last spasm, when there is only thing left to do, the crowning achievement in one’s long life’s journey.